Pick a voice and language for your number

 The 30 voices

-Voices are powered by Gemini and grouped into seven families.
-Each voice can speak every supported language — picking a voice does not restrict your language choices.
+Voices are grouped into seven families.
+Every voice speaks every supported language, so picking a voice never limits your language choice.

-Authoritative B2B receptionists, financial services, healthcare, legal Charon, Rasalgethi, Sadaltager, Kore, Orus, Alnilam
+Authoritative Business reception, financial services, healthcare, legal Charon, Rasalgethi, Sadaltager, Kore, Orus, Alnilam

 Bright/Upbeat Consumer brands, retail support, sales Zephyr, Puck, Autonoe, Laomedeia, Sadachbia